rgrams/defold-curved-world/readme.md

 Also included are a sample render script, a lua module, and some optional game-object scripts that provide some helpful code for manipulating the shader's inputs and making frustum culling work with the resulting curved vertex positions.

 The shader only modifies how things _appear_ on screen.
-Mechanically, everything is still flat, so physics and everything else is unaffected.
-Also note that the shader cannot curve edges between vertices, so models may need extra geometry to curve nicely.
+Mechanically everything is still flat, so physics and everything else are unaffected.
+Also note that the shader cannot curve edges between vertices, so larger models may need extra geometry to curve nicely.

 Curve only the Z-axis to get an Animal Crossing effect:
 ![](doc/curved-world-screenshot-log.jpg)